ouvroir/atelier-display/documenting/2024-12-17-documenting.md

 - concept of *Exhibit*
 - spatial logics (definition of abstract topological relationships)

+/** Notes **/

+- The Display ontology defines a set of classes and properties for describing exhibitions.
+- It adopts an expographic perspective based on the concept of exhibit, mobilizing mainly a spatial logic that implies being able to define topological relationships between exhibit and exhibition spaces.

 ===vvvvvv===

 ## Display : The Main Conceptualization

 - everything takes place in exhibition spaces
 - every exhibition entity (artistic or technical) is an *Exhibit*

+/** Notes **/

+- So we adopt a particular point of view on the exhibition, in the sense that:
+  - everything takes place in expographic, or exhibition spaces
+  - all objects located in such spaces are exhibits

 ===vvvvvv===